A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ### X1 Entrance Ramp (xp 60, low)
   - There is one warden of wind for each party member

-### X2 Kharzoug (xp 10 x 6, trivial, RP opportunities)
+### X2 Karzoug (xp 10 x 6, trivial, RP opportunities)
   - The images provide good opportunities for roleplay and for each side to weigh up the capabilities of their opponents.
 For example they get to understand the power of Karzoug's spells without major risk and possibly his counterspell / reflect spell ability.
 Karzoug tries to weigh up who is the greatest threat.
   - each image destroyed is worth 10 xp
-  - Kharzoug generally only casts through these images if he can help a combat, using spells such as Slow, Wall of Force, Resilient Sphere, Black Tentacles, Earthbind, Aqueous Orb, Telekinetic Maneuver, Grease, Glitterdust (from the staff).
+  - Karzoug generally only casts through these images if he can help a combat, using spells such as Slow, Wall of Force, Resilient Sphere, Black Tentacles, Earthbind, Aqueous Orb, Telekinetic Maneuver, Grease, Glitterdust (from the staff).
   - Karzoug will however try and counter and potentially reflect any spell he sees being cast.

   - Destroying the images weakens the link between the eye of avarice and xin-shalast and delays Karzoug's return.